chirag-77/Game_of_Life/README.md

 This website is a simulation of the classical electronic simon game.Teck stacks used are HTML/CSS,JS.

-You can build and run it on your local system at port 3000.
+You can build and run it on your local system at http://localhost:3000/ .